 How to Tell if Your Homepage Sucks

-According to Google, a great website is one that people visit, recommend, and share.
-Google uses factors such as bounce rate, the amount of direct traffic, number of likes and shares on social media, and the amount of time visitors stay on your homepage to determine whether it is good or bad.
-Based on those factors, the Google algorithm ranks your site on a quality scale.
+A great website is one that people visit again and again.
+Google uses factors such as bounce rates, exit rates, the amount of incoming traffic, and the amount of time visitors stay on your homepage to determine whether a website ranks well or not, especially for a particular query.
+Based on those on-page factors, Google’s algorithm ranks your site on a quality scale for search.

-A homepage is your website’s main page and leaves your visitor or user with a first impression.
-It also often acts as an index for the rest of your site or tells your brands main story and message.
-Most blogs and websites have their own distinct homepage.
+Your homepage is your website’s premier page and leaves your visitors with a lasting impression.
+It also acts as an index for the rest of your website and tells your brands main story and message.

 How Do You Know if Your Homepage Sucks?

 As a do-it-yourself web designer, it’s hard to know what elements make for great homepage design?
 When it comes to the question of whether your homepage sucks or not, the first thing you should do is ask yourself a few questions.

 Consistent direct and organic traffic growth is one of the main indicators you can use to gauge the effectiveness of your homepage.
 This is an easy metric to observe.
 All you need is Google Analytics.

 If you’re looking to gauge traffic growth in your analytics dashboard, go to the “Acquisition” section, select “All Traffic,” and choose “Channels” from the drop down menu.

 Here, you’ll be able to see incoming website traffic attributed per channel.
 Direct and organic search channels will likely be your largest source of incoming traffic.

 Now, what we like to do is a month-over-month comparison of total sessions, new sessions, bounce rate, and average sessions duration.
 You can set the calendar values in the top right corner.
 I’ve placed the pertinent information into a spreadsheet.
 If you choose to do the same, it should look something similar to this.